If you want...Start with...Pricing shape

 What is the cheapest paid Mac dictation app here?

-Speakmac is the lowest-cost paid live dictation route in this comparison if you want one Mac app after the free tier.
+Speakmac is the lowest-cost paid live dictation route in this comparison if you want a Mac app after the free tier.

 Is a subscription dictation app worth it?